notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 # Cisco Firepower Notes

+These notes apply to Cisco Secure Firewall Management Center (FMC) and Firewall Threat Defense (FTD).
+The branding has recently changed from Firepower to Firewall, but the products are the same.

 ## SD-WAN Features

 Cisco has been steadily building in SD-WAN features in recent software releases.
 Here are some highlights.